Dunk4n/rubik/README.md

 # Rubik

-_The goal of the project is to solve 3x3x3 [Rubik's Cubes](https://en.wikipedia.org/wiki/Rubik%27s_Cube) with minimum spins using Thistlethwaite's 52-move algorithm._
+_The goal of the project is to solve 3x3x3 [Rubik's Cubes](https://en.wikipedia.org/wiki/Rubik%27s_Cube) with minimum spins using Thistlethwaite's 52-move algorithm with graphical display using modern openGL._

 ## Installation: